cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-04.md

 +++
-title = "Containerize an Application" weight = 4
+title = "Containerize an Application: Creating a Container Image" weight = 4
 +++